9 Reasons why Direct Mail Marketing Works

 Start with WHY

 Direct mail is an old-fashioned marketing tool that has stood the test of time.
 As Simon Sinek, one of the top marketing consultants, advises us, start with WHY.

 So why should you use direct mail in your marketing campaign?
 Here are a few reasons:

 1. Direct mail can be extremely targeted to businesses and individuals in your ideal market.
-It is very important to understand your target audience, making an impact with your messaging is easier once you can pinpoint them.
+It is very important to understand your target audience, making an impact with your message is easier once you can pinpoint them.